 Tracheostomy tube placement, both with and without mechanical ventilation, may impact the patient's swallow function and communication ability in various ways.
 Medically complex patients may have multifactorial causes of communication and swallow problems.

 The assessment and treatment of dysphagia in patients with a tracheostomy (with or without ventilator support) does involve special considerations; however, the processes, procedures, approaches, and techniques used by the clinician are comparable.
-See the information on assessment and treatment in the ASHA Practice Portal pages on Adult Dysphagia and Pediatric Dysphagia as well as the summaries of available research in the Dysphagia (Adults) Evidence Map and the Dysphagia (Pediatrics) Evidence Map for more detailed information.
+See the information on assessment and treatment in the ASHA Practice Portal pages on Adult Dysphagia and Pediatric Feeding and Swallowing as well as the summaries of available research in the Dysphagia (Adults) Evidence Map and the Pediatric Feeding and Swallowing Evidence Map for more detailed information.